Amberpet Assembly constituency

 Amberpet Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in Capital city of Hyderabad.
+It is one of 15 constituencies in the capital city of Hyderabad.
 It is part of Secunderabad Lok Sabha constituency.

-Kaleru Venkatesh is the MLA Member of Legislative Assembly, TRS candidate from Amberpet constituency who won in 2018 elections in Telangana.
-G.Kishan Reddy BJP leader did not win from Amberpet constituency in 2018 elections.
-He won 3 times as MLA being a BJP candidate.
+Kaleru Venkatesh is the Member of Legislative Assembly representing TRS from Amberpet Assembly constituency, winning the 2018 Telangana Legislative Assembly election by defeating G. Kishan Reddy of BJP.
+He won for the second time in the 2023 Assembly election.

 Extent of the constituency

 Amberpet was carved out of Himayat Nagar Assembly constituency before the 2009 elections as per Delimitation Act of 2002.

 The Assembly Constituency presently comprises the following neighbourhoods: